-Year-round outreach programs, such as the Festival’s Access Program and The Shakespeare Society, allow the Festival to serve a variety of audiences beyond those who attend summer performances or participate in educational programs.
+Year-round outreach programs, such as the Festival’s Access Program, The Helena Project (see video above) and The Shakespeare Society, allow the Festival to serve a variety of audiences beyond those who attend summer performances or participate in educational programs.
 Collectively, the Idaho Shakespeare Festival’s programs and services continue to expand, providing artistic excellence, leadership and accessibility for diverse constituents.

 Idaho Shakespeare Festival is dedicated to making the magic of live theater accessible.
-As part of our summer Access Program one performance of each play is interpreted into American Sign Language.
+Our varied Access efforts can be read about here.
+As part of our summer Access Program one performance of each play is interpreted into American Sign Language and some are Realtime Captioned.
 Please contact the box office at 208-336-9221 for tickets.

 Click here for the Signing Shakespeare and Realtime Caption Schedule and more information about our Access Program.